BarbieCue/ktgen/README.md

 ![keyboard path](docs/text-from-website.jpg)

-## Course definition
+## Lesson specification

-As mentioned above, the `course_definition.ktgen` file describes your course.
+As mentioned above, the `lesson_specification.ktgen` file describes the lessons for your course.
 The following format applies here.